MicrosoftDocs/win32/desktop-src/CIMWin32Prov/setpowerstate-method-in-class-cim-magnetoopticaldrive.md

 ---
-Description: The SetPowerState method of the CIM\_MagnetoOpticalDrive class sets the desired power state for a logical device and when a device should be put into that state. ms.assetid: 78f89dd5-79ce-43cc-b878-9d943386eb74 ms.tgt_platform: multiple
+description: The SetPowerState method of the CIM\_MagnetoOpticalDrive class sets the desired power state for a logical device and when a device should be put into that state. ms.assetid: 78f89dd5-79ce-43cc-b878-9d943386eb74 ms.tgt_platform: multiple
 title: SetPowerState method of the CIM_MagnetoOpticalDrive class